jhviggo/world-of-zindria/Session notes/Session 51 day 86.md

 On the way we get ambushed by [[Grass Blades Order]] rangers.
 We find out that the Bird we saw in the battle against [[Illiana Hawkside]] named [[Zylar]].
 I get a longbow and 38 arrows.
 We rest and summon fey horses to ride on.
 I see mist in the distance and see [[lukumoreh]].
 The mist disapates and I see roots intertwining betwwen themselves and they're moving around overgrowing eachother.
 They're moving towards us and I feel the sharp pain in my neck come back.
 I feel roots growing in my spine and back and feel the roots grabbing onto my insides.
 I roll good and don't get hurt.
 I sense that [[Zargeth]] doesn't want to turn or consume me, it's weird.
 I get a sense of familiarity/somberness.
 As we're getting closer to [[Zargeth]], [[lukumoreh]] can no longer help us staying hidden, so stealth doesn't make sense.
 We get ambushed again by the rangers and I get shot again, again.
+Dubh fireballs them and we ride on.